Royal Hampshire Regiment: The 2/4th Battalion

 The 20th Beach Group ("A" and "B" companies) invaded Sicily as part of Operation Husky in July 1943.
 The role of the Beach Group was to land supplies until a harbour could be captured.
 On 12 July, 20 Beach Group moved inland, behind the advancing infantry, but by 22 July the half-battalion was in the line, capturing Mount Scalpello.
 On 4 August, the half-battalion moved to Catania, where it remained on garrison duty.

 In September 1943, the 21st Beach Group ("C" and "D" companies) invaded Salerno.
 The assault went in at dawn against stiff opposition and, rather than take its allotted role, the half-battalion was moved straight into the line.
 However, there was little action until 13 September, when the half-battalion was attacked by armoured half-tracks.
 This happened again on 15 September when 'D' Company was overrun.
-However, the half-tracks didn't assault 'D' Company as such, they ran over the slit trenches until picked off by 6pdr anti-tank guns.
+However, the half-tracks did not assault 'D' Company as such, they ran over the slit trenches until picked off by 6pdr anti-tank guns.
 On 17 September, the half-battalion was moved back into reserve and, by 23 September, it was back on the beaches unloading cargo.

 In November 1943, the two-halves of the 2/4th Battalion were re-united at Pontecagnano near Salerno.
 However, there was no immediate employment, and orders were received to send cadres to the three battalions in the 128th (Hampshire) Brigade (this was rescinded after protests).
 However, six officers and 77 other ranks were posted away to form the "2/4th Hampshire Training Centre", three officers and 188 other ranks were assigned to 'porterage duties' and a detachment of 50 men was assigned to help the Provost Corps with traffic duties.